 Cleaning and Maintenance: While solar panels don’t require much maintenance, you may need to clean or repair them at some point.
 As ground-mounted panels are closer to the ground, they are easier to clean and maintain than those on a roof.
 The only extra effort a ground-mounted array owner will need to invest is to keep the base of the panels clear during cold and snowy weather, as new snow on the panels can only slide off if the area below is clear.

 Costs: Rooftop-mounted panels are more common, and they’re usually easier and faster to install.
 The only thing that might increase those costs significantly is the condition of your roof.
 Rooftop-mounted panels require a steady, well-maintained roof that is expected to last at least 20 years.
 If your roof is more than 10 years old, you will likely have to replace it during the solar array’s lifetime.
 Uninstalling and reinstalling solar panels is complicated, time-consuming, and expensive, so you may want to replace the roof before installing your panels, which will increase overall costs.

-Space: With rooftop-mounted panels, you’re much more limited in how large of a system you can install. because you likely don’t spend a lot of time on your roof, a rooftop-mounted system will preserve your land’s usable space.
+Space: With rooftop-mounted panels, you’re much more limited in . because you likely don’t spend a lot of time on your roof, a rooftop-mounted system will preserve your land’s usable space.